Brett Ritchie: Overseas

 On November 18, 2023, Ritchie signed a one-year contract with HC Dinamo Minsk of the Kontinental Hockey League (KHL).
 However, his season was limited to only 12 regular-season and two playoff games.

 On September 25, 2024, he signed a one-year contract with HK Nitra in the Slovak Extraliga.
 After recording 24 points in 28 games, which included two games against brother Nick playing for HC Nové Zámky, Ritchie was released from his contract so he could sign with the Schwenninger Wild Wings in Germany.
 According to Nitra club president Miroslav Kováčik, the reason for his release was that Slovak league officiating did not allow Ritchie or other skilled players to fulfill their offensive potential.

+Ritchie started the 2025–26 season with Villacher SV but after playing just eight games (on a tryout) he was released on January 6th.
+Just a short 3 days after he was released from Villacher SV it was announced he had signed for the Sheffield Steelers.
+On May 14th 2026, Ritchie signed with Slovakian side Vlci Žilina.

 Early life

 Ritchie was born on July 1, 1993, in Orangeville, Ontario, Canada to parents Paul and Tammy.
 Ritchie comes from an athletic family with both his parents and younger brother engaging in various sports throughout their lifetime.
 His mother was a three-sport athlete while attending Brock University and his father played in the Ontario Hockey League.
-Before his brother Nick was drafted in the 2014 NHL Entry Draft, they competed in lacrosse together.
+Before his brother Nick was drafted in the 2014 NHL entry draft, they competed in lacrosse together.

 Brett's younger brother, Nick Ritchie, plays in the NHL for the Calgary Flames.
-Nick was drafted 10th overall by the Anaheim Ducks at the NHL Entry Draft.
+Nick was drafted 10th overall by the Anaheim Ducks at the NHL entry draft.
 During the 2012–13 season, Ritchie played with Team Canada to win gold medals at both the 2012 Ivan Hlinka Memorial Tournament and the 2013 IIHF World U18 Championships.